GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-enterprise/index.md

 * **Blocklist and allowlist** &mdash; These options that let your admins manage which extensions can be used in your org.

-* **Version pinning** &mdash; Administrators can designate specific versions of extensions that users in the organization can install.

-There are also features that operate independently of the Chrome Web Store, but also affect users' extensions experience.
-These features include:

-* **Force install** &mdash; Administrators can set policies that automatically install extensions for users in the organization.
+* **Force install** &mdash; Administrators can set policies that automatically and silently install extensions for users in the organization.
+Once installed, users cannot disable or remove these extensions.

 The following sections provide a brief overview of these features.
 See the cited enterprise documentation for each topic to learn about them in more detail.